classner/DijkstraIndexing.jl/README.md

 Julia made the choice to use a 1-based indexing scheme with closed intervals.
 This makes the move from MATLAB to Julia easier.
-For some algorithms and for porting code from other languages, e.g. Python, it may make sense to on-demand switch to a 0-based indexing scheme.
+For some algorithms and for porting code from other languages, e.g. Python, it may make sense to on-demand switch to a 0-based indexing scheme with half-open intervals.
 This package provides a macro to provide this functionality in a hassle-free and explicit way.
-Renowned computer scientist Edsger W. Dijkstra wrote a short article about the indexing schemes arguing for a 0-based half-open one
+Renowned computer scientist Edsger W. Dijkstra wrote a short article arguing for this indexing scheme
 (see
 [here](http://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html)
 and for more information about the